What Is Frame Damage On A Car?

 However, if the harm is substantial, repairing it may require that entire sections be replaced, which means cutting off the old and welding on the new.
 Then, industrial machines are used to stretch your car back to its original shape.

-Sound costly yet?
+Sound expensive yet?
 Depending on the extent of the issues, frame damage repair costs can run as high as $10,0000.
 Because of this, insurance companies usually total out the vehicle rather than going through the effort of fixing it.

 What Does Frame Damage Mean To You?